-Pertinent transactions are entirely exempt from state sales and use tax for FYE 6-20 and FYE 6-21.
-The Department is unable to estimate the fiscal effect of this exclusion because there is no way of knowing how many individuals will qualify.
+Pertinent transactions are entirely exempt from state sales and use tax for FYE 6-21 and FYE 6-22.

 33. Purchases of Tangible Personal Property for Lease or Rental

 This exclusion allows rental companies to purchase tangible personal property without paying the general sales tax if the property is to be used solely as rental property.
 The exclusion's effective dates varies based on the type of property being purchased.
 The purpose of this exclusion is to give dealers financial relief and to make them more competitive with dealers in neighboring states that exempt the same transactions.